OSGeo/PROJ/docs/source/operations/projections/merc.rst

 The Mercator projection is a cylindrical map projection that origins from the 15th century.
 It is widely recognized as the first regularly used map projection.
+It is a conformal projection in which the equator projects to a straight line at constant scale.
 The projection has the property that a rhumb line, a course of constant heading, projects to a straight line.
 This makes it suitable for navigational purposes.

 +---------------------+----------------------------------------------------------+